Journal for Prenatal & Perinatal

 JOPPPAH publishes research and clinical articles from the cutting edge of the science of prenatal and perinatal psychology and health.
 The journal, published continuously since 1986, is dedicated to the in-depth exploration human reproduction and pregnancy and the mental and emotional development of the unborn and newborn child.
 JOPPPAH invites original articles based on clinical work, experimental research, case studies, and self-report.
 Please review the guidelines for contributing authors by clicking on the link below and submit your articles to firstname.lastname@example.org We look forward to hearing from you.

-*Article access may be limited while we are in transition to this new website.
-If you need assistance, please contact our managing editor at email@example.com.
+*If you need assistance, please contact our managing editor at email@example.com.

 If you are a higher-education institution or a journal subscription service, please register here and you will be contacted by the journal managing editor for access information.
 For questions regarding your institutional subscriptions, please contact firstname.lastname@example.org.